mohammad-makkeh-anghami/lazy-promoter/README.md

 - PRs are color-coded: **green** (score ≥ 4) or **red** (score < 4)
 - Higher saturation = more extreme score (very good or very bad)
 - Draft PRs are ignored entirely
+- PRs you've already reviewed are ignored (unless your review was dismissed or new commits were pushed)

 **Scoring criteria:**